Bijan-K/AI-Tech-Checkpoint/Directories/Humanoid/README.md

 Robot name : Figure1
 OpenAI provides their cognitive capabilities

 - [Video Demo](https://x.com/Figure_robot/status/1767913661253984474?s=20)
 - [Website](https://www.figure.ai)

-## Boston Aynamics
+## Boston Dynamics

 Robot name : Atlas

 - [Video Demo](https://youtu.be/-e1_QhJ1EhQ?si=S_SGYXgLs-nbdSDl)
 - [Website](https://bostondynamics.com/atlas/)

 Should be said that until recently they hard coded they robots instead of using NN.
-They have started using RL in some of their newer robots that are not humaniods.
+They have started using RL in some of their newer robots that are not humanoids.

 ## Agility Robotics

 Robot name : Digit
-They are sponored by Amazon
+They are sponsored by Amazon

 - [Video Demos](https://www.youtube.com/@AgilityRobotics)
 - [Website](https://agilityrobotics.com)

 # Project GR00T by Nividia